Mancinek/Feedreader-Testing/README.md

 #Feedreader testing

 This is a web-based application that reads RSS feeds.
-This app has also[Jasmine](http://jasmine.github.io/) included for performing test on it.
+This app has also [Jasmine](http://jasmine.github.io/) included for performing test on it.

 ##Contents